UduakOkonah/UduakOkonah/README.md

 # 👋 Hey, I’m UduakOkonah

 Welcome to my space on the web!
-I’m a passionate frontend developer and student of Software Development at BYU-Idaho, constantly exploring the ever-evolving world of tech.
+I’m a passionate frontend developer and student of Electeical Electronics Engineering - UNICROSS and Software Development at BYU-Idaho, constantly exploring the ever-evolving world of tech.

 ## 👀 I’m interested in:
 - Building clean, responsive, accessible web experiences